 This village in Suffolk County makes it to several lists of best neighborhoods in Long Island, and not without reason.
 It is consistently ranked as the safest region on the island.
 The downtown area boasts of several restaurants and boutiques.
 In addition, some of the island’s best vineyards are in Greenport.
 Access to the Greenport Railroad Station ensures that you do not have to brave the expressway traffic when heading into or out of NYC.

 The Greenport Union Free School District provides public education in the region.
 The average median home value in Greenport is around $617,600.

-This town in Suffolk County lies along Long Island's north shore.
+Ranked among the best towns to live in Long Island, Smithtown, in Suffolk County, lies along Long Island’s north shore.
 Located midway across the island, Smithtown offers a family-friendly atmosphere through its picturesque tree-lined streets.
 With the average annual household income of the region exceeding $110,000, Smithtown is among the more affluent Long Island towns.
 On the other hand, the average median home value of around $485,200 makes homes in the area affordable for millennials.

 Driving to Manhattan can take around an hour and a half.
 However, Smithtown has a railroad station, so you may make good use of the LIRR as well.
 The Hamptons is a short drive away, as are the North Fork vineyards, the Blydenburgh County Park, and the Caleb Smith State Park.

 Hauppauge Shopping Center, Maple Commons Shopping Center, and Nesconset Plaza offer numerous alternatives for shoppers.